red/community/README.md

 Each entry should have a valid header that includes at least:

+### Red header: Author
+The real name of the author must be supplied as a string.

 ### Red header: File
 The name of the script, program, library -- eg %my-script.red, %yet-another-map.red, or %roman-numerals.reds